Sustainable Tourism Bogotá

 8:00am Breakfast (included with reservation)

-12:00pm Lunch time (available for purchase)
+12:00pm Picnic lunch (available for purchase)

 Note: Pick-up and drop-off in Bogotá is at the same location.
 Additional locations can be added for U$30 each.